Vinanitelo, Fianarantsoa II

 Vinanitelo is a town and commune in Madagascar.
 It belongs to the district of Fianarantsoa II, which is a part of Haute Matsiatra Region.
-The population of the commune was estimated to be approximately 10,000 in 2001 commune census.
+The population of the commune was estimated to be approximately 10,000 in 2001census.

 Primary and junior level secondary education are available in town.
 The majority 99.8% of the population of the commune are farmers.
 The most important crop is rice, while other important products are beans, maize, cassava and sweet potatoes.
 Services provide employment for 0.2% of the population.